Chubek/CodingChallenges/LeftMostSubstring/Readme.md

 #Leftmost Substring

-Prints the leftmost substring where substring has unique characters.
+Prints the rightmost substring where substring has unique characters.